How much can be recovered from a single-disk ZFS pool?

 Test setup

-The test is pretty simple - create a single-disk ZFS pool, fill it with data, make a disk image.
+The test is simple - create a single-disk ZFS pool, fill it with data, and make a disk image.

 Then, start overwriting data with zeros, working from the beginning towards the end of the disk.

-At some preset points, pause overwrite and attempt recovery (using Klennet ZFS Recovery build 735).
+At some preset points, pause the overwrite and attempt recovery (using Klennet ZFS Recovery build 735).

 From the recovery output, measure two parameters: